-Known for its hills (it is after all called the peak district), with vast far reaching views, moorland, valleys, rock edges, and cute villages, it’s no surprise its a wonderful place for walks.
+Known for its hills with vast far reaching views, heather covered moorland, deep valleys and gorges, striking rock edges, and cute villages, it’s no surprise the Peak District is a wonderful place for walking.

 Did you know, that the Peak District is part of the southern end of the Pennine Range of hills, which runs up to the North of England?
 It’s commonly known as the backbone of England.